NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 #### 6-pin Header (Remote Only)

-1. Not hard, but it sticks up and is easy to bump, so do it last.
+1. The surface-mount 6-pin header is not hard to place, but it sticks up and is easy to bump, so do it last.

 #### USB Recipcal (Remote Only)